So you’re ready to add online programs to your list of offerings as a wellness professional.

 Your lead magnet should be a downloadable PDF that appeals to the needs of your ideal client and gives them a taste of what you have to offer.
 Your full program may be delivered in PDF format too, but it will be more robust.

-That Clean Life for Business: you need this tool if you’re going to be offering nutrition resources (like recipes or meal plans) as a part of your lead magnet or group program.
+That Clean Life: you need this tool if you’re going to be offering nutrition resources (like recipes or meal plans) as a part of your lead magnet or group program.
 Easily build meal plans, recipe books, automate grocery lists, and generate polished, PDFs with your logo and business information on them.

 Canva: for DIY graphic design, this is the go-to tool.
 You might want to use both That Clean Life and Canva if you’re building a program that has things like swap guides, infographics, etc.